 Anthony Winterlich of Connaught Automotive Research group, Valeo Vision Systems (Ireland) presented document VQEG_QART_2013_015_QART_2.0_Connaught.pptx.
 Subject: Image Quality for Recognition tasks in the Automotive Environment .
 Discussed the needs for quality assessment in automotive video systems (e.g. fish-eye imagery has particular problems with noise and blurring at the edges).

-Patrick Bergmans of iMinds (Belgium) presented document VQEG_QART_2013_017_Quality of VS Streams_iMinds.
+Patrick Bergmans of iMinds (Belgium) presented document VQEG_QART_2013_017_Quality of VS Streams_iMinds.pptx.
 Subject: Quality of Videosurveillance Streams with Traditional Encoders and Decoders.
 Discussed the massive amount of video surveillance data and how to lower the amount of data, in an appropriate way, to keep from overwhelming the data centers.
 Several methods for accomplishing this were discussed.
 There are needs for video quality methods for design (e.g. full ref) and also for monitoring to accomplish adaptive methods for throttling data without compromising quality needed for the task.

 11:00 HDR Session

 Patrick LeCallet and Phil Corriveau presided.
 Patrick gave a presentation by Thomas Richter of Univ. of Stuttgart titled “HDR Image Quality in the Evolution of JPEG XT” that was given at QoMex last week.
-Presentation is found in XXX.
+Presentation is found in VQEG_HDR_2013_026_JPEGXT_Stuttgart_Richter.pdf.